-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for fall 2011, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-- \underline{X} ACT with Writing component required - ACT with Writing component recommended. - ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission

-For placement

-For advising \square \boxtimes

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component \square \boxtimes

-D. In addition, does your institution use applicants' test scores for academic advising? \underline{X} yes no

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission 03/15Latest date by which SAT Subject Test scores must be received for fall-term admission 03/15 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT \boxtimes

-ACT \boxtimes

-SAT Subject Tests

-AP

-CLEP

-Institutional Exam

-State Exam (specify) :
+A. Does your institution make use of SAT, AC degree-seeking applicants? ⊠ Yes □ CT, or SAT Subject T No est scores in admis ssion decisions fo or first-time, first-year, If yes, place check marks in the appropriate be Fall 2012. oxes below to reflect your institution's po olicies for use in admission for Requ ire Recommend ADMISSION Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or Some Submitted ACT SAT Subject Tests B. If your institution will make use of the ACT Fall 2012, please indicate which ONE of the fadmissions process): X ACT with Writing component required ACT with Writing component recommendation.
+ACT with or without Writing component ollowing applies (reg C. Please indicate how your institution will us e the SAT or ACT es say component; che eck all that apply For admission For placement For advising In place of an application essay As a validity check on the application No college policy as of now Not using essay component SAT es SAT es on essay say ACT essay D. In addition, does your institution use applic $\underline{\mathbf{X}}$ yes no cants' test scores for a academic advising?
+E. Latest date by which SAT or ACT scores Latest date by which SAT Subject Test sc F. If necessary, use this space to clarify your not required of some students): cores must be receive d for fall-term admi ssion 3/15 dents, or if tests are G. Please indicate which tests your institution on uses for placemen t (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify):